 Office space cost to be excluded is cost that has not been incurred by or paid from the County Department.
 Costs excluded are the value of donated materials, labor, or buildings.
 Other costs excluded are those paid from a grant, or a cost used as matching funds for a grant.

 f.
-Idle or Empty Office Space
+Idle or Empty Office Space (2 CFR §200.446)

-Office space cost to be excluded is idle facilities or idle capacity unless necessary to meet fluctuations in workload, as set forth in 2 C.F.R. § 200.446, which is hereby incorporated by reference.
+Office space cost to be excluded is idle facilities or idle capacity unless necessary to meet fluctuations in workload.

 1.010.19.
 Cost Accounting